 The new Line 6 Helix amp modeler is an awesome device, capable of creating a wide range of really great tones for acoustic guitar, electric guitar, bass and vocals.
 However, it can be quite a challenge figuring out how to put all this capability to work for your particular needs.
 The factory presets are a good place to start, auditioning each one to get some ideas.
 But these factory presets are generally designed to demonstrate the device’s capabilities, and can be a bit over hyped and impractical for gig use.

-I decided to incorporate some of the things I learned Analyzing Joost Assink’s SRV Little Wing Patch into my Electric Guitar patch.
-This updated version makes the following changes:
+The previous update incorporated some of the things I learned Analyzing Joost Assink’s SRV Little Wing Patch into my Electric Guitar patch:

 - Use a Studio Tube Pre instead of a Low and High Cut EQ for controlling drive and as a mid-focus EQ.
 This not only provides a warmer tone, but adds the flexibility of getting some distortion from the Studio Tube Pre that isn’t possible with the Low and High Cut EQ.